Back to home

 Key Points

-The circuit spans six events from March to November, excluding July and August, ending in a masters for the top six or eight players per category.
-Matches feature sets to four games and a super tie-break in the third, ensuring quick, dynamic play that lets children fit in several games daily—ideal for Andorra's setup, per FAT sports director Èric Garcia.
+The sponsorship agreement, signed by FAT president Gerard Blasi and Andbank's country banking director Maria Suárez, provides dedicated funding to develop the series.
+It includes six tournaments from March to November—skipping July and August—culminating in a masters event for the top six or eight players per category.
+Matches use sets to four games with a super tie-break in the third, allowing young players multiple games per day, as FAT sports director Èric Garcia explained.

 Share the article via